mrdrozdov/westworld-bingo/README.md

  28. A character is seen in more than 3 outfits in one episode.
  29. Someone swims.
  30. A religious reference is made by a character (e.g. comparing hosts to higher beings).
+ 33. Code appears on screen.
  36. Scene from Park 3: Warworld.
  44. Francis's voice is heard.
  54. New gadget is introduced (such as the tool Ash used to prevent being tracked or the augmented reality glasses).
  55. A host drives a car or flying vehicle.
  56. A character references the special value of the Delos corporation.
+ 58. A host makes a joke.
  59. A human or host questions if a host is lying.
  60. Someone takes an implant (limbic sedative).
  61. There's fire.